-- Consists of our purchase obligations under non-cancellable agreements for cloud hosting commitments with various vendors.
-The table above reflects these commitments on an annualized basis, however, the timing for payments may vary depending on services used.
-Furthermore, actual payments under these capacity commitments may be higher than the total minimum depending on services used. - Consists of future non-cancelable minimum rental payments under operating leases for our offices, excluding rent payments from our sub-tenants and variable operating expenses.
-Non-cancelable rent payments from our sub-tenants as of April 30, 2020 are expected to be an aggregate of \$1.5 million over the next five years.
+- (1) Primarily consists of our purchase obligations under non-cancellable agreements for cloud hosting, subscription software, and sales and marketing.
+Actual payments under the cloud hosting capacity commitments may be higher than the total minimum depending on services used. - (2) Consists of future non-cancelable minimum rental payments under operating leases for our offices, excluding rent payments from our sub-tenants and variable operating expenses.

-In addition to the contractual obligations set forth above, as of April 30, 2020, we had \$2.3 million in letters of credit outstanding in favor of certain landlords for office space.
+In addition to the contractual obligations set forth above, as of April 30, 2021, we had \$2.1 million in letters of credit outstanding in favor of certain landlords for office space.
 These letters of credit renew annually and expire on various dates through 2023.